 - senior executives at foreign financial institutions in cross-border tax investigations;

 - a senior executive of a public company in a federal securities fraud prosecution and related civil proceedings;

 - an alleged “tipper” in a federal insider trading prosecution;

 - a hedge fund employee in a federal insider trading investigation;

-- board members of a private holding company in a Foreign Corrupt Practices Act (FCPA) investigation;
+- board members of a private holding company in an FCPA investigation;

 - a foreign financial institution in a state investigation concerning mortgage-backed securities;